balancer/docs-v3/docs/developer-reference/contracts/router-api.md

     uint256 sharesToRemove
 ) external returns (uint256 removedUnderlyingBalanceRaw, uint256 removedWrappedBalanceRaw);
 ```
-Removes liquidity from a yield-bearing token buffer (an embedded "Linear Pool").
+Removes liquidity from a yield-bearing token buffer (one of the Vault's internal ERC4626 token buffers).

 **Parameters:**